What is The Argyle proposing?

 that true?

 No !
-Even with a new building they still plan to have events on the lawn and under tents with amplification.
-And the Major Event Center has two walls of glass doors that open onto terraces facing the neighborhood.
+Even with a new building they still plan to have events on the lawn.
+44′ x 103′ tents if “rain is predicted”.
+And the Major Event Center has two walls of glass doors and terraces facing the neighborhood.

 Who owns the Argyle property?